mervess/spynnaker-examples/README.md

 **Notes**

+*There is also a python package of _sPyNNaker_ available on pip.
+However, the GitHub repository of the _sPyNNaker_ is more comprehensive and up-to-date than the pip version.
+If you'd lke to install _sPyNNaker_ via pip, you may refer to my scripts in the _scripts_ folder.

-*You can run these examples on a different neuromorphic hardware resource or a simulator as well.
+**You can run these examples on a different neuromorphic hardware resource or a simulator as well.
 Please see [PyNN documentation](http://neuralensemble.org/PyNN/) for alternatives.